ricomariani/CG-SQL-author/docs/user_guide/01_introduction.md

 let step := 20;
 ```

 This initializes the variables just like in the isomorphic C code.
-Statements are seperated by semicolons,
+Statements
-just like in C.  Here the data type of the variable is inferred because of `let`.
+are separated by semicolons, just like in C.  In the above, the data type of the
+variable was inferred because the `let` keyword was used.

-The table is then printed using a `while` loop
+The table is then printed using a `while` loop.

 ```sql
 while fahr <= upper